 How Do I Pledge?

-Pledge cards will be mailed in October.
+Pledge cards will be mailed.
 You may fill one out and return it to the church, either by mail; by placing it in the offering plate during worship services; or by delivering it to the Church office.
 You may also fill out a pledge form online if you prefer at this link.

 How Do I Fulfill My Pledge?

 Returning your pledge card represents your promise to make a financial contribution to Emmanuel Episcopal.
 You may pay your pledge on any schedule that suits your needs: weekly, monthly, quarterly, or in one annual payment.